In this section

 Supports for people <65 years to increase access to employment and community participation

-Aside from (adult) protected SCV holders, non-resident children and adults (7-64 years), including asylum seekers and people (refugees) on temporary protection visas (TPV) cannot access NDIS.
+Aside from (adult) protected SCV holders, non-resident children and adults with disability, including asylum seekers and people (refugees) on temporary protection visas (TPV) cannot access NDIS.
 Alternative pathways are available in Victoria as follows:

 Supports for children 0-6 years to reduce or prevent future disability

-Non-resident children, including asylum seeker children <7 years are not eligible for early intervention through NDIS, but can access equivalent early intervention through State funded services (announced Victorian budget, 2017-18, see NDIS entry below and ECEI referral form for asylum seeker children).
+Non-resident children, including asylum seeker children <7 years are not eligible for early intervention through NDIS, but can access the DET ECIS-CoS program (announced Victorian budget, 2017-18, ECIS-CoS application - see process above.